robkroening/Full-Stack-Setup-Practice/README.md

 # Full-Stack-Setup-Practice

--use mongoose for db connection
+-use mongoose for db connection -> make sure to check MongoDB compass for what database you are using and to establish the connection
 <br>
 -use express server to link db and frontend
 <br>